theSeanO/fantasy_football_chat_bot/README.md

  <details>
   <summary>Click to expand!</summary>

-Log into or create a discord account
+Log into or create a Discord account

-Go to or create a discord server to receive messages in
+Go to or create a Discord server to receive messages in

 Open the server settings